Evaluation concepts

 Evaluating an agent's trajectory

-Evaluating an agent's trajectory involves looking at all the steps an agent took and evaluating that sequence of steps.
+Evaluating an agent's trajectory involves evaluating all the steps an agent took.

 The inputs are again the inputs to the overall agent (the user input, and optionally a list of tools).